PRIDE-Archive/pride-web/public/markdown/pridesubmissiontool/content.md

 ## Login Panel

-The first step to submit a dataset to PRIDE Archive is to log into PRIDE using an existing account as shown:
+To submit a dataset to PRIDE Archive, log into PRIDE using an existing account with email and password as shown:

 </br>